Ahmad-jo/nextstrain-ToBRFV/README.md

 # nextstrain-ToBRFV

 In October 2019, the Dutch national reference centre for plant health received a tomato sample suspected to be infected with ToBRFV.
 Presence of the virus was confirmed with analysis of plant rRNA depleted Illumina RNAseq data, using our virus detection pipeline.
-The pipeline was constructed in CLC Genomics workbench and contains one python script (CEA007).
 A trace-back survey was initiated to identify possible linkages between ToBRFV genotypes, companies and epidemiological traits.
 Nextstrain was used to visualize these potential connections.

 Nextstrain implementation
 Nextstrain is a bioinformatics pipeline that uses two tools, Augur and auspice.
 Augur (github.com/Nextstrain/augur) is a bioinformatics toolkit for phylogenetic analysis that uses a series of modules that produces output that subsequently can be visualized by auspice (github.com/Nextstrain/auspice).